Chart Color Schemes

 Miles - Wandoan has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects likely to impact this region.
-Key projects include Arrow Energy Surat Gas Project North, Arrow Energy Surat Gas Project, Bungaban Renewable Energy Project, and Western Downs Green Power Hub.
+AreaSearch has identified nine projects likely impacting the region.
+Notable ones are Arrow Energy Surat Gas Project North, Arrow Energy Surat Gas Project, Bungaban Renewable Energy Project, and Western Downs Green Power Hub.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.